Marijuana drug testing is most often used in medicine, sport and law.

-Afterwards, cannabis compounds get processed by the liver and only then the cannabinoids enter our blood.
+Afterwards, cannabis compounds get processed by the liver and only then do the cannabinoids enter our blood.

 The best way to get THC out of your system and pass the test is pretty simple — total abstinence.

-But, here is what you can try to do…
+But, here is what you can do.

 1) Drink water